My Chocolate Chip Cookies Recipe is in all my cookbooks.

 Besides high-quality ingredients, the secret of good chocolate chip cookies is a soft and chewy texture, achieved by baking them only until they are just cooked, not a second longer: Remember, they continue to cook for a minute or two even as they cool.

-Gluten-Free Chocolate Chip Cookies:
+Tinkering with Chocolate Chip Cookies:

 These chocolate chip cookies have recently won Best Recipe award in a health and nutrition site called Health Castle.
 Upon reading this, my friend Eve wrote me: “May your delicious cookies—we can attest to how delicious they are—melt in the mouths of millions with nary a hint on the hips!”
 Amen!